peterprib/node-red-contrib-kafka-manager/README.md

 ## Kafka Producer

 Converts a node-red message into a kafka messages.
+Provides types of base and high level.

 ![Kafka Producer](documentation/producer.JPG "Kafka Producer")